-Spirited Away is a fantastical film that was directed by Hayao Miyazaki and released by Studio Ghibli in 2001 in Japan.
+Spirited Away is a fantastical film that was released by Studio Ghibli in 2001 in Japan.
 Walt Disney Pictures released an English dubbed version of the film in 2002, and it went on to win the Oscar for Best Animated Feature at the 75th Academy Awards.

 Directed by: Hayao Miyazaki